raspberryenvoie/piRa1n/README.md

 ## How does it work?
 piRa1n jailbreak your iDevice using [Checkra1n](https://checkra.in/).

 Connect the Raspberry Pi 4 to a powerbank.
-After that plug you iDevice to the Pi.
-Put the iDevice in DFU mode and let piRa1n to the rest!
+After that, plug you iDevice to the Pi.
+Put the iDevice in DFU mode and let piRa1n do the rest!

 ## Parts list
 - a Raspberry Pi 4\